harkkozz/infos-fe/README.md

 In the project directory, you can run:

-npm run start: Starts the development server npm run build: Builds the app for production npm run preview: Serves the production build locally for previewing npm run format: Formats the code using Prettier npm run lint: Lints the code using ESLint npm run lint:tsc: Checks for type errors using TypeScript npm run lint:staged: Runs Prettier and ESLint on staged files using lint-staged
+pnpm start: Starts the development server pnpm run build: Builds the app for production pnpm run preview: Serves the production build locally for previewing pnpm run format: Formats the code using Prettier pnpm run lint: Lints the code using ESLint pnpm run lint:tsc: Checks for type errors using TypeScript

 ## License